ksclarke/jiiify-presentation/README.md

   </dependency>
 ```

+If you're looking for a v3 uber-jar that you can use with a Ruby or Python script, you can [download that](https://repo1.maven.org/maven2/info/freelibrary/jiiify-presentation-v3/0.9.1/jiiify-presentation-v3-0.9.1-uber.jar) directly from the Central Maven repository.

 _Note: You might want to replace the version number above with the most recent from [Maven Central](https://search.maven.org/search?q=%22jiiify-presentation%22).
 I'll try to keep this README up to date, but it never hurts to go to the source._

 ### Compiling from Source